inammar/Harvard-SQL-Final-project/README.md

 Analyzing visit history or scheduling requires rapid retrieval of records by date.
 The `visit_date_search` index on the `visit_date` column in the `visits` table ensures quick access to visit records within specified timeframes.

+#### Limitations

+The current schema only stores the present information for patients and doctors, preventing any historical tracking of age changes or past specialties.
+It uses a very rigid, one-to-one link between treatments, medications, and diagnoses, which complicates the tracking of complex care plans.
+Furthermore, every visit and treatment requires a single assigned doctor, preventing the recording or querying of collaborative and team-based medical care.
+The database does not accommodate interactions with non-physician staff like nurses, therapists or other additional treatment, limiting comprehensive visit logging.
+Also, the general visit reason field potentially duplicates specific diagnosis information, risking inconsistent records within the database.